elucidata/storefront/docs/api.md

 `asyncDispatch` | true | Defer dispatching from action creator to nextTick.
 `freezeInstance` | false | Use `Object.freeze` on instance after definition.
 `logging` | false | Log all dispatches to the console.
-`useRAF` | true | Batch all onChange events using requestAnimationFrame.
+`useRAF` | true | Batch top-level onChange event using requestAnimationFrame.
 `verbose` | false | Prints warnings to console.
 `singletonDispatcher` | false | Use a global dispatcher instead of a shared-runtime instance.